 Interpretation: Provision of systemic conclusions to problems based on facts

-Diagnosis: Active detection of diseases and contagion across the world
+Diagnosis: Active detection of diseases and contagions across the world

-Control: Behavioral analytics and change management in a system
+Control: Behavioral analytics and change of management in a system

 Why do you need Expert Systems?

-Some of the biggest advantages that the expert systems provide us are these four aspects:
+Some of the biggest advantages that Expert Systems provide us are these four aspects:

 - Maximum efficiency

 - High-level understandability

 - Unbeatable performance

 This process of taking an expert human’s knowledge and adding high amounts of computation power to it has proved nothing but immensely beneficial in today’s world.

 Hence, it would be fitting at this point to take a look at the advantages of an expert system.